Nath9319/DocumentationAgent/output/CalculatorCode/documentation/MatrixInputmatrix_must_be_square.md

 # Documentation for `MatrixInput.matrix_must_be_square`

-### MatrixInput.matrix_must_be_square()
+### MatrixInput.matrix_must_be_square() -> None

 **Description:**
-This method verifies whether a given matrix is square, meaning that it has the same number of rows and columns.
-It is a crucial validation step in matrix operations, as many mathematical operations require square matrices.
+This method validates that a given matrix is square, meaning it has the same number of rows and columns.
+It is typically used in contexts where square matrices are required for mathematical operations, such as matrix inversion or certain algorithms in linear algebra.

 **Parameters:**
-- None
+None

 **Expected Input:**
-- The method expects a matrix-like structure (e.g., a list of lists or a 2D array) to be provided as an attribute of the `MatrixInput` class.
-The matrix should be a valid representation where each inner list (row) contains the same number of elements (columns).
+- The method expects a matrix-like structure (e.g., a list of lists or a 2D array) to be passed implicitly through the context in which this method is invoked.
+The matrix should be a collection of collections, where each inner collection represents a row of the matrix.

 **Returns:**
-`None`: This method does not return a value.
-Instead, it raises an exception if the matrix is not square.
+None

 **Detailed Logic:**
+- The method utilizes a `field_validator` to enforce the validation rule that the matrix must be square.
-- The method checks the dimensions of the matrix by comparing the number of rows to the number of columns.
+- It checks the length of the outer list (representing the number of rows) and compares it to the length of each inner list (representing the number of columns).
-- If the number of rows does not equal the number of columns, it raises a specific exception indicating that the matrix must be square.
+- If the number of rows does not equal the number of columns, a `ValueError` is raised, indicating that the matrix is not square.
-- This validation ensures that any subsequent operations that require a square matrix can be safely performed without encountering dimension-related errors.
+- This validation ensures that any subsequent operations that require a square matrix can proceed without errors related to matrix dimensions.